sylhare/sylhare.github.io/_posts/2025/2025-07-29-bursting-balloons.md

 ### Applying the transition

-Applying the formula for all possible ranges of balloons will allow us to fill the DP table iteratively.<br>
+Applying the formula for all possible ranges of balloons will allow us to fill the DP table iteratively.
+We need to loop from smaller ranges (omitting the virtual balloons) to larger ranges as the transition depends on previously computed values.

-Here is what it would give us for `[3, 1, 5]`:
+The state for `[3, 1, 5]` would look like:

 ```ts
 // State for (1) [3, 1, 5] (1)